Why do you write?

 Offered for Love~Book Four

 A secret Christmas homecoming, a blinding snowstorm, and in the course of one night two shattered lives will be changed forever.Nineteen-year-old Emily Haynes had lost almost everything she loved.
 Relying on what seems to be guidance from her invalid father, she returns to her past in hopes of discovering some sign toward the future.
 What begins as a joyous homecoming quickly becomes a nightmare when a badly injured stranger stumbles on the scene, his brief presence threatening to alter everything Emily believes about herself and the plan for her life.
 A less determined girl might have been shaken by such an experience, but not Emily.
-She is certain she's made the right choice, so certain that in the following three years, she almost convinces he
+She is certain she's made the right choice, so certain that in the following three years, she almost convinces herself.

 Superstar violinist Stani Moss appeared to have everything--fame, fortune and a career guaranteed to bring more of the same, until one hasty decision placed it all in jeopardy.
 Terrified and confused, Stani struggles not only to recover his former skill, but to find answers to the questions which haunt him.
 Throughout his slow journey back, one image lingers in his buried memories of that fateful night--the vision of a girl he's never met.
 The journey will eventually lead him to Emily, and beyond that day, everything about his life will be transformed.